taniarascia/taniarascia.com/content/posts/2017-12-07-how-to-connect-to-an-api-with-javascript.md

 We'll create a `request` variable and assign a new `XMLHttpRequest` object to it.
 Then we'll open a new connection with the `open()` method - in the arguments we'll specify the type of request as `GET` as well as the URL of the API endpoint.
 The request completes and we can access the data inside the `onload` function.
 When we're done, we'll send the request.

 > **Note:** At the time of writing this article, `XMLHttpRequest` was the default method of making an API request.
 Fetch API has much better browser support now, so you can also do this article using Fetch.
-Read [How to Use JavaScript Fetch API](how-to-use-the-javascript-fetch-api-to-get-json-data) to learn how.
+Read [How to use the JavaScript Fetch API](/how-to-use-the-javascript-fetch-api-to-get-json-data) to learn how.

 <div class="filename">scripts.js</div>